crow-translate/crow-translate/README.md

 ### Building a package using CPack

-CMake allows to create [specified package types](https://cmake.org/cmake/help/latest/manual/cpack-generators.7.html) automatically.
+CMake can create [specified package types](https://cmake.org/cmake/help/latest/manual/cpack-generators.7.html) automatically.

 If you use Makefile, Ninja, or Xcode generator you can use [package](https://cmake.org/cmake/help/latest/module/CPack.html#targets-package-and-package-source) target: